GoogleChromeLabs/sw-precache/README.md

 illustrates its full usage in context; `sw-precache` generates valid JavaScript code and then writes it to a local directory as `service-worker.js`.

+There is also a [basic `Gruntfile.js`](https://github.com/jeffposnick/sw-precache/blob/master/demo/Gruntfile.js) provided as a sample.

 Here's a simpler example for a basic use case.
 It assumes your site's resources are located under `app` and that you'd like to cache *all* your JavaScript, HTML, CSS, and image files.